Neil Stevens: Writing career

 Stevens attended Ryerson Institute of Technology briefly before backpacking through Europe.
 He ended up at Niagara College, leaving early after being hired as a sports reporter by the Peterborough Examiner in 1970.
 At the age of 23, Stevens ended his lacrosse career due to a lack of time caused by his job at the Examiner.
 Stevens travelled for the first time as a reporter in 1971, when he provided coverage of the Minto Cup junior lacrosse event in British Columbia.
 Following two years with the Examiner, he was fired for being critical of the sports editor to the managing editor.
 A few months later, he began working for the Sudbury Star, where he stayed for two years.
 In 1974, Stevens was hired by the Canadian Press, having gained its notice for writing about an inquiry.

 Stevens spent his early years at the agency covering news, and in 1979 was moved to sportswriting.
-He covered ice hockey starting in the 1980s, providing coverage of the Stanley Cup Finals for the first time in 1982.
+He covered ice hockey starting in the 1980s, providing coverage of the Stanley Cup Final for the first time in 1982.
 After reporting on the 1986 and 1989 championship series, he covered the event annually starting in 1991.
 By 2008, Stevens had written on 20 Finals series.
 That year, Professional Hockey Writers' Association president Kevin Allen said of Stevens that "he might have been the most widely read hockey writer in Canada for the past 30 years."
 Stevens also served as a beat reporter on the Toronto Maple Leafs.
 In addition to the NHL, Stevens reported on numerous international tournaments, including the World Cup of Hockey twice, the Canada Cup four times, and the Ice Hockey World Championships four times.
 He covered the 1999 IIHF Women's World Championship, the 2001 World Junior Ice Hockey Championships, and the Memorial Cup on multiple occasions.

 In 1998, the National Lacrosse League added a Canadian team, the Ontario Raiders.
 At the time, the Canadian Press did not cover the sport.
 Stevens recommended to the agency's sports editor that the league be reported on, and he was made the first Canadian Press lacrosse writer.
 He covered the Raiders and their successors, the Toronto Rock.
 Stevens provided coverage of other sports as well; among them were the Olympic Games (which he covered eight times) and figure skating (22 world championships).
 On March 1, 2008, he retired from full-time work at the Canadian Press.
 However, he remained an active freelance writer and reporter for the Rock's games.
 Stevens served as a media contact for Canada's national men's lacrosse team during the 2010 World Lacrosse Championship in Manchester, England, and covered the 2011 FIL World Indoor Lacrosse Championship in Prague and the 2015 event in Syracuse, New York.
 He was a book author and maintained an interest in music.